abreslav/async-proto/KEEP-COROUTINES.md

 Every state is an entry point to one of the continuations of this coroutine (the first continuation "continues" from the very first line).

-The code is compiled to an anonymous class that has a method implementing the state machine, a field holding the current state of the state machine, and fields for local variables of the coroutines that are shared between states.
+The code is compiled to an anonymous class that has a method implementing the state machine, a field holding the current state of the state machine, and fields for local variables of the coroutines that are shared between states (there may also be fields for the closure of the coroutine, but in this case it's empty).
 Here's pseudo-bytecode for the coroutine above:

 ```
 class <anonymous_for_state_machine> {